irulanCorrino/eggnog-dominance/diary-of-siren/11-ini-a-d-vantage-point.md

 the blood vessels are absent at the wound site as i understand and
 a swelling is expected to last for year at least;

-i do embroidery, sewing or beadweaving not playing my [right-hand] guitars
+i do embroidery, sewing or beadweaving not playing my [righthand] guitars
 <img align="left" width="20%" title="8-color beehive bracelet" src="https://github.com/irulanCorrino/eggnog-dominance/assets/98284211/5cc4374c-8f87-42c3-8e19-ec26be7945de">

 <p align="center">